sh2794s/boxofficerevenue/README.md

 - `MovieRevenue.py` – Python script that reads the dataset, builds the regression model, prints summary statistics, and predicts revenue for a sample input.
 - `HW 6 Data.xlsx` – Excel dataset (not included here; expected to be in the same folder as the `.py` file).
-- `HW6_Report.pdf` – Final academic report written in LaTeX format.
-- `HW6_Code.txt` – Plain text version of the code for submission (if required).

 ---